harikrish-s/OpenVote-pragyan/README.md

 - Real-Time Vote Tallying: Real-time vote tallying, eliminating manual counting and reducing result announcement time.

-- Zero-Trust Security: Unique Zero-Trust Security based authentication method using Aadhar, Voter ID and 2 OTPs at different stages to cast vote securely maintaining integrity.
+- Zero-Trust Security (ZTS): Unique Zero-Trust Security based authentication method using Aadhar, Voter ID and 2 OTPs at different stages to cast vote securely maintaining integrity.

 - Vote from Anywhere: Voters can cast their vote from anywhere in the globe with just a smartphone and an internet connection.